pieceofsummer/FIMCalendar/README.md

 ## Requirements

 * WSS 3.0, SharePoint 2007, or SharePoint 2010
-* Forefront Identity Management 2010 (or 2010 R2) Portal
+* Forefront Identity Management 2010 (or 2010 R2) Portal or Microsoft Identity Manager 2016

 ## jQuery version

-The project is built with jQuery 1.9.1 and custom jQuery UI 1.10 (with core and datepicker modules only).
+The project is built with jQuery 1.11.3 and custom jQuery UI 1.11.4 (with core and datepicker modules only).
 Client-side code is located under `12/TEMPLATE/LAYOUT/FIMCalendar`.

 ## Regional settings